 MYTH: Creditors can always try to get money.

 FACT: People often think that creditors are allowed to request payment from the estate at any time.
 This is also not true.
 If the personal representative follows the probate proceedings correctly in providing notice of death, the creditors have a specific window of time in which to file a claim on the estate.
-They may try to collect on a date outside the time limit, but they are within their legal rights to do so.
 The statute of limitations in which to file a claim varies by state, so consult your probate attorney or state probate code for more information.

 MYTH: Family comes first when distributing the estate.